CleverCloud/terraform-provider-clevercloud/docs/index.md

 ### Required

-- `organisation` (String, Sensitive) CleverCloud organisation, can be either orga_xxx, or user_xxx for personal spaces
+- `organisation` (String, Sensitive) CleverCloud organisation, can be either orga_xxx, or user_xxx for personal spaces.
+This parameter can also be provided via CC_ORGANISATION environment variable.

 ### Optional